copych/ESP32_S3_Sampler/README.md

 What's not working:
 * On polyphony overrun there are some audible clicks, it should retrig voices in a more delicate way.
 * Hairless MIDI doesn't work on LOLIN S3 Pro, but works on a generic board.
-* Velocity routines are mostly NOT implemented.
+* Velocity routines are not fully implemented.
+* Looping of any kind is not implemented.
 * <s>Envelope params are hard-coded</s> (MOVED TO INI, MIDI CC CONTROLS TO COME)
 * SAMPLER.INI syntax has to be developed much further.
 Now it only supports basic piano-like melodic WAV-sets.
 (WORK IN PROGRESS, syntax changed, drum kits supported now)
 * Only a simple reverb effect is implemented as a POC with hard-coded params.